Mental health

 Topics

 Depression’s escalating prevalence among adolescents and young adults is a disquieting trend in today’s world.
 A rising body of research, including a recent public health advisory from the U.S. Surgeon General, has revealed an alarming correlation between this mental health crisis and the surge in social media usage.
 For instance, a 2016 study by Mojtabai et al. found the prevalence of major depressive episodes in adolescents aged 12-17 years rose from 8.7% in 2005 to 12.7% in 2014.
-More recent research corroborates this worrying pattern, showing that 16.9% of youth age 12-17 and 17.2% of those age 18-25 had experienced depression in the past year.
+More recent research corroborates this worrying pattern, showing that 16.9% of youth aged 12-17 and 17.2% of those aged 18-25 had experienced depression in the past year.

-Here’s a deeper dive into the connection between youth depression and social media use along with a brief discussion of potential solutions and recommendations for health care professionals.
+Here’s a deeper dive into the connection between youth depression and social media use along with a brief discussion of potential solutions and recommendations for healthcare professionals.

 Long-term harmful effects